civilware/Gnomon/README.md

 // Get all SCID invokes
 allSCIDInvokes := Graviton_backend.GetAllSCIDInvokeDetails("scid")

-// And so on... get functions within storage.go
+// And so on... get functions within gravdb.go
 ```

 ### Defining API(s)